JuliaManifolds/Manifolds.jl/docs/src/manifolds/group.md

 ```math
 Xq = pYq = pq(q^{-1}Yq)
 ```
-We see that with this storage convention, this derivative is just the adjoint action of ``q^{-1}`` on the vector ``Y``.
+We see that with this representation convention, this derivative is just the adjoint action of ``q^{-1}`` on the vector ``Y``.

 #### Derivative of the Group Composition on the Right